 Intactness and unity would be slightly lowered by the build alternatives, as the project area exhibits a high degree of visual integrity and harmony between natural visual elements and constructed features.
-However, the build alternatives would increase vividness by adding new, diverse, and contrasting visual elements, which would temper the build alternatives' effects on visual quality.
+However, the addition of a new overcrossing to the project area would not appear non-typical, as there is an existing overcrossing nearby at Bear Creek Road (approximately 0.5 mile south of the SR 17/Alma Bridge Road intersection).
+Unity would also be slightly decreased by the removal of vegetation in the project area, including mature trees, to facilitate trail building.
+This would be more apparent during the project's plant establishment period, before replacement planting has matured.
+The build alternatives would increase vividness by adding new, diverse, and contrasting visual elements, such as a new overcrossing, which would temper the build alternatives' effects on visual quality.
 Therefore, overall resource change would be moderate for the build alternatives.